2015–16 Montreal Canadiens season

 The 2015–16 Montreal Canadiens season was the 107th season of the franchise that was founded on December 4, 1909, and their 99th season in the National Hockey League (NHL).

+The team missed the playoffs for the first time since the 2011–12 season.

 Off-season

 On September 18, 2015, it was announced that Max Pacioretty was named the 29th captain after a player vote, with Andrei Markov, P. K. Subban, Brendan Gallagher and Tomas Plekanec as alternate captains.
 Gallagher and Markov will serve as alternates in home games, while Subban and Plekanec serve in road games.

 The introduction of rookie goaltender Mike Condon to the main roster also highlighted notable off season moves by the club.
 After a stellar pre-season performance, Condon was ultimately rewarded for his play, subsequently replacing Dustin Tokarski on the goalie tandem as back-up to starter Carey Price.